pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

  {{% notice info %}}
  To choose a specific helm chart version

-  **Each chart version is associated with a given version of Pachyderm**.
+  **Each chart version is associated with a given version of MLDM**.
 You will find the list of all available chart versions and their associated version of MLDM on  [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).

   - You can choose a specific helm chart version by adding a `--version` flag (for example, `--version 0.3.0`) to your `helm install.`